 The IRS works with the Bureau of the Fiscal Service, OCSE and states to collect past-due support payments from parents ordered to pay child support.
 The IRS can identify those who owe past-due support and intercept all or part of a tax refund.
 The IRS Safeguards Program works with OCSE and states to ensure that federal, state and local agencies protect federal tax information according to Internal Revenue Code.

 - Overview of the Federal Collection and Enforcement Program

 Social Security Administration (SSA)

-When requested through the FPLS by an authorized user, the information SSA discloses to OCSE helps carry out the purposes of the child support program.
+When requested through the OCSE by an authorized user, the information SSA discloses to OCSE helps carry out the purposes of the child support program.
 The information we receive from SSA allows us to provide data to child support agencies to help locate individuals and their assets to collect support or to establish a child support case.
 We may also provide the data to authorized users to help find individuals who may have parental rights or to help determine custody or visitation.

 Department of Veterans Affairs (VA)